omkar-here/frontend-CouponZo/README.md

 - [Project Live Site](https://couponzoapp.netlify.app/)

-- [Complete Video Demonstration](https://youtu.be/eihEk82pWTg) (Submitted mobile app as final year project for my diploma)
+- [Complete Video Demonstration](https://youtu.be/eihEk82pWTg) (This video has everything- right from coupon creation to integration of code with the source code & redemption of coupons)

 <a id="contact"> </a>
 ## Need help?